-The health of your brain is closely linked to the health of your body.
+The health of your brain and your body are closely linked.
 As a result, practicing healthy habits and actively managing your chronic conditions can go a long way in terms of protecting your brain.

 It’s never too late to make lifestyle changes.
 Evidence shows that prioritizing certain life-enriching activities and getting tobacco treatment, if needed, can help to prevent or delay cognitive decline and dementia.